evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 There is one climate system available:

+- **2-zone climate system:** Supports different temperatures for the driver and passenger.

 A standard [heat pump](../../../../technology/hvac/#heat-pump) is included, which can save significant energy that the EV would otherwise use for heating in cold weather.

 ## Comfort Features